Are you tired of being strapped to “the man”?

 This is the most important aspect to consider before launching your homestead.

-Some people just want to grow their own vegetables.
+Some people just want to grow their own vegetables with self-sufficient gardening.
 Others want to raise their own animals.
-Some take it even further and want to live totally off the grid.
+Some take it even further and want to be even more independent and have a complete self-sufficient living lifestyle, by living totally off the grid.
 It is important to have a goal in mind before getting started so you can create a more accurate plan.

 If after you achieve the goals set and decide you want to take it a step further, go for it!
 However, having that initial goal is so important for motivation in the beginning.